yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    elasticapm.instrument()  # Only call this once, as early as possible.
    ```

-3. Once instrumentation is completed we can create custom transaction and span
+3. Once instrumentation is completed we can create custom transaction and span.

    Example